-Brownfield Opportunity Areas (BOA): Three Step 2 Brownfield Opportunity Area (BOA) Nomination Plans were completed: Buffalo Harbor, Buffalo River Corridor, and Tonawanda Street Corridor.
+Brownfield Opportunity Areas (BOA): Three Step 2 Brownfield Opportunity Area (BOA) Nomination Plans were completed as part of this effort (Buffalo Harbor, Buffalo River Corridor, and Tonawanda Street Corridor BOAs).
 The BOA Nomination Plans included inventory and analysis, environmental review, environmental site assessments, public participation, redevelopment concepts, and site profiles.

 Draft Generic Environmental Impact Statement (DGEIS): Fisher prepared a Draft Generic Environmental Impact Statement (DGEIS) that evaluated the potential impacts from the adoption of the Green Code Planning Program.
-The DGEIS included a build-out analysis and a transportation analysis.
-The build-out analysis determined the number of units and square footage the City could accommodate through the implementation of the UDO.
-The transportation analysis included an evaluation of the impact of the build-out analysis on the transportation network.
+The DGEIS included a build-out analysis that determined the number of units and square footage the City could accommodate through the implementation of the UDO and a transportation analysis that evaluated the impact of the build-out analysis on the transportation network.
 Fisher also completed a technical and geospatial zoning analysis to identify significant areas that may be impacted by up-zoning or down-zoning.
 This analysis helped to identify the areas where the proposed UDO was most likely to generate non-conforming uses.